-The ArlingtonPublic Schools hereby gives this statement of compliance and intends to comply with all state and federal laws prohibiting discrimination.
+[Name] Public Schools hereby gives this statement of compliance and intends to comply with all state and federal laws prohibiting discrimination.
 This school district intends to take any necessary measures to assure compliance with such laws against any prohibited form of discrimination.

-The [Name] Public Schools does not discriminate on the basis of sex, disability, race, color, religion, veteran status, national or ethnic origin, age, marital status, pregnancy, childbirth or related medical condition, sexual orientation or gender identity, or other protected status in its programs and activities and provides equal access to the Boy Scouts and other designated youth groups.
+[Name] Public Schools does not discriminate on the basis of sex, disability, race (including skin color, hair texture and protective hairstyles), color, religion, military or veteran status, national or ethnic origin, age, marital status, pregnancy, childbirth or related medical condition, sexual orientation or gender identity, or other protected status in its programs and activities and provides equal access to designated and approved youth groups.
 Reasonable accommodations will be provided to employees with disabilities and to those who are pregnant, have given birth, or have a related medical condition, as required by law.
 The following persons have been designated to handle inquiries regarding the non-discrimination policies: